AdobeDocs/experience-platform.en/help/destinations/destination-types.md

 ### Extensions {#extensions}

-Adobe Real-time CDP leverages the power and flexibility of Adobe Experience Platform Launch to include Platform Launch extensions in the Adobe Real-time CDP interface.
+Real-time CDP leverages the power and flexibility of Adobe Experience Platform Launch to include Platform Launch extensions in the Real-time CDP interface.

 >[!TIP]
 >